 Flying Drones to be legal in India

 Directorate General of Central Aviation has announced the policies from Flying Remotely Piloted Aircraft System (RPAS) aka.
 Drones in India which would be applicable from December 1 and Flying drones would be legal in India.
 There are some restrictions that drone pilot has to follow to follow the conduct.
 A dedicated Airspace has been established to control the Drones in India.
-Drone pilot need to go through one-time registration of the drone as well as the pilot where each drone will be recognized with a Unique Identification Number (UIN).
+The Drone pilot needs to go through one-time registration of the drone as well as the pilot where each drone will be recognized with a Unique Identification Number (UIN).

 Yellow Area is a controlled area where you have to follow the code of conduct in order to fly the drone.
-Crossing the code of conduct would be a legal offense and you may need to pay penalties or in the worst case scenario, your registration will be suspended/ canceled and you may face penalties under IPC also.
+Crossing the code of conduct would be a legal offense and you may need to pay penalties or in the worst-case scenario, your registration will be suspended/ canceled and you may face penalties under IPC also.

-For every area and every time, Drone pilot would be required to take permission from the authorized authority using the smartphone app.
+For every area and every time, the Drone pilot would be required to take permission from the authorized authority using the smartphone app.

 No Drone Zones in India

 - The regulation defines the ‘No Drone Zones’ around Airports, International border, no Drone within a 5KM radius of Vijay Chowk in New Delhi, State Secretariat complex in State Captial, Strategic locations, and military installations.

 Drone Regulations in the USA

-The US Federal Aviation Administration (FAA) has also announced Drone regulation in the US which are applied to everyone who is looking to use the drones either for capturing family picnic photos or for their business.
+The US Federal Aviation Administration (FAA) has also announced Drone regulation in the US which is applied to everyone who is looking to use the drones either for capturing family picnic photos or for their business.
 The rules are also applied to the giants like Amazon and Walmart who are using drones for delivering orders to their customers.

 Only one person is allowed to fly one drone at a time.
-Anyone having the mental conditions is not allowed to take off the drone flight.
+Anyone having mental conditions is not allowed to take off the drone flight.
 Every drone pilot must have been prepared with paperwork in case FAA asked for the inspection.
 Every drone pilot has to report the serious accident/injury caused by their drone within 10 days of the incident.
-Here are some incident explaining why FAA hates drones.
+Here are some incidents explaining why FAA hates drones.

 For commercial use of drones, A pilot has to appear and pass the “Knowledge test” at FAA Approved center.
-A drone can carry any package as long as it doesn’t affect the basic function of Drone to fly, also, weighs less than 25Kg (55lbs).
-The speed of drone should not be more than 100MPH.
+A drone can carry any package as long as it doesn’t affect the basic function of Drone to fly, also, it weighs less than 25Kg (55lbs).
+The speed of drones should not be more than 100MPH.

-This is just a summary of FAA report about Drone Regulations in the US.
+This is just a summary of the FAA report about Drone Regulations in the US.
 If you want detailed information regarding Drones regulations, you can download the official pdf here.

 Drone Regulations in the UK

-Anyone in the UK if wanted to use the drones for commercial use must be asked for the permission from CAA and get the license from CAA, you have to show competent for the drone.
+Anyone in the UK if wanted to use the drones for commercial use must be asked for permission from CAA and get the license from CAA, you have to show competent for the drone.
 Another thing to be taken care of is the consent to capture videos/photos.
-Recording videos or capturing photos without the consent of the person is the breach of Data Protection Act or CCTV code of practice.
+Recording videos or capturing photos without the consent of the person is the breach of the Data Protection Act or CCTV code of practice.